How-To Build A Projector Screen

-- Measure the back band trim (It should have an overhang of approximately 3/16" though this varies.)
+- Measure the back band trim (It should have an overhang of approximately 3/16" though this could vary)

-- Take the viewable dimensions and add the width of the black felt tape and the overhang on the back band trim all the way around.
+- Take the viewable dimensions and add the width of the black felt tape & the overhang on the back band trim all the way around.

 - Taking our viewable width of 105" and adding 2" twice and 3/16" twice, we get a total frame width of 109 3/8".